SoftwareAG/c8y-docs/src/documents/guides/users-guide/device-management.html.md

 ---
 ## <a name="overview"></a>Overview

 The Device Management application shows you your connected devices and enables you to manage their status.
-Device Management gives you the following options:
+The Device Management gives you the following options:

 * [Connect](#device-registration) new devices to your account and disconnect them.
 * [List](#viewing-devices), [search](#searching-devices) and [group](#grouping-devices) the connected devices.